• English

 2. Koshary: A popular Egyptian street food consisting of rice, lentils, pasta, chickpeas, and fried onions, topped with a spicy tomato sauce.

-3. Mahshi: Vegetables such as zucchini, eggplant, or bell peppers stuffed with a mixture of rice, herbs, and spices, then baked or simmered in a flavorful tomato sauce.
+3. Mahshi: Vegetables such as zucchini, eggplant, or bell peppers stuffed with rice, herbs, and spices, then baked or simmered in a flavorful tomato sauce.

 5. Umm Ali: A scrumptious Egyptian dessert made from layers of puff pastry, milk, cream, nuts, and raisins, baked until golden brown and served warm.

 In addition to these delicious dishes, Tanta is also known for its excellent street food, including grilled meats, falafel, and shawarma.
-You can find these tasty treats at street vendors and food stalls throughout the city, providing you with a true taste of local Egyptian cuisine.
+You can find these tasty treats at street vendors and food stalls throughout the city, providing an authentic taste of local Egyptian cuisine.

 Shopping and Souvenirs in Tanta

-Tanta is a shopper's paradise, with a variety of markets, bazaars, and shops selling everything from traditional handicrafts to modern fashion and electronics.
+Tanta is a shopper's paradise, with various markets, bazaars, and shops selling everything from traditional handicrafts to modern fashion and electronics.
 Some of the best places to shop in Tanta include:

 2. Souk El Haraga: This market is located in the neighborhood of El Haraga and is known for its traditional handicrafts, including pottery, textiles, and embroidery.

-3. El Borsa: Located in the heart of Tanta, El Borsa is a modern shopping mall with a variety of shops and restaurants, offering a convenient and comfortable shopping experience.
+3. El Borsa: Located in the heart of Tanta, El Borsa is a modern shopping mall with various shops and restaurants, offering a convenient and comfortable shopping experience.

 4. El Sabtia Market: This market is located in the neighborhood of El Sabtia and is known for its fresh produce, meat, and fish, providing visitors with a glimpse into the daily life of local Egyptians.

 When shopping in Tanta, be sure to haggle for the best prices and bargain with vendors to get the most value for your money.
-Additionally, be aware of your surroundings and keep an eye on your belongings, especially in crowded marketplaces.
+Additionally, be aware of your surroundings and monitor your belongings, especially in crowded marketplaces.

 Practical Tips for Traveling to Tanta